-For Master's degrees without thesis, the final oral examining committee shall consist of the supervisory committee and a chair approved by the Dean of Graduate Studies.
-Additional examiners may be added as approved by the Program and the Dean.
+For Master's degrees without a thesis, the membership of the final oral examining committee shall be determined and approved by the program and the Dean of Graduate Studies (see 5.6.1).

-- 5.6.3 Results of oral examinations The decision of the examining committee shall be based on the content of the scholarly work or thesis as well as the candidate's ability to defend it.
-After the examination, the committee shall recommend one of the following results: - that the thesis or scholarly work is acceptable as presented and the oral defence is acceptable - In this case all members of the examining committee shall sign two copies of the title page, two copies of the abstract page, and one copy of the Program's letter of recommendation. - that the thesis or scholarly work is acceptable subject to minor revision and the oral defense is acceptable that the thesis or scholarly work is acceptable subject to major revision and the oral defence is acceptable
+5.6.3 Results of oral examinations The decision of the examining committee shall be based on the content of the scholarly work or thesis as well as the candidate's ability to defend it.
+After the examination, the committee shall recommend one of the following results: